sevco.io

 Device Live Inventory Page

 To begin, we are going to select the Attribute field followed by the Users tab in the attribute menu.
+For our first rule, we will select ID as our Attribute and exists as our Condition.
+This will ensure that only Devices that have an associated user appear in our query results.

 Image of Query Search Results